avnishr/microservices/Kubernetes.md

 3. Limits on resource usages

-4. Scan Docker Images and Sign the Images with Signatures.
+4. Scan Docker Images and Sign the Images with Signatures.  - Docker Bench, CLI "docker scan", Falco

 ## Create a deployment